oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 the African Penguin ANIMAL
 is at least listed,
-but it links back to the penguin HABITAT not to the penguin ANIMAL.
+but it links back to the penguin HABITAT instead of to the penguin ANIMAL.
 Again, there is no mention of
 the penguin demonstration DEMO.